ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 520.
 System on Chip Design (3)

 Prerequisites: ECE 420, ECE 425.
 Corequisite: ECE 520L.
-Introduction to system on chip design methodology that includes the study of NIOS and ARM architectures, Avalon switch fabric, memory, real-time operating system (RTOS), peripheral interface and components and contemporary high-density FPGAs.
+Introduction to system on chip design methodology that includes the study of ZYNQ and ARM architectures, AXI Interconnect, memory, real-time operating system (RTOS), peripheral interface and components, and contemporary high-density FPGAs.

 ECE 520L.
 System on Chip Design Laboratory (1)

 Prerequisites: ECE 420, ECE 425.
 Corequisite: ECE 520.
 This laboratory course reinforces the system-on-chip design concept developed in the lecture course.
-It focuses on software development and hardware verification of Nios II systems using Altera software tools and Nios development boards.
+It focuses on software hardware co-design and development and hardware verification of ZYNQ systems using Vivado software tools and ZYNQ development boards.

 ECE 524.
 FPGA/ASIC Design and Optimization Using VHDL (3)